cmakow/AngrySheepHerder/README.md

-# SheepClicker
+# Angry Sheep Herder

 ### Background

-SheepClicker is a game used to practice and improve mouse accuracy and/or warmup mouse movements for other games.
+Angry Sheep Herder is a game used to practice and improve mouse accuracy and/or warmup mouse movements for other games.

 ### MVP Features

-When playing SheepClicker, players will be able to:
+When playing Angry Sheep Herder, players will be able to:

 - [ ] Start the game in either training mode or challenge mode
 - [ ] Click sheep to increase score, losing when three sheep have not been clicked